apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**World Court orders Israel to halt assault on Gaza's Rafah**
+**Google just updated its algorithm.
+The Internet will never be the same**

-You can read more about it [here](https://www.reuters.com/world/world-court-rule-request-halt-israels-rafah-offensive-2024-05-24/).
+You can read more about it [here](https://www.bbc.com/future/article/20240524-how-googles-new-algorithm-will-shape-your-internet).

 ## Requirements
 - Python 3.8